Trudeau Liberals can’t afford to be the ‘party of privilege’

 But the details didn't matter.
 What could more neatly fit the narrative of Liberal hypocrisy that Mr. Scheer and his Conservatives have been pushing, as they complained about targeting small-business taxes and attacked Mr. Morneau's ample assets?
 The Liberals seemed to be trying to help them with missteps, including little things such as failing to stop Revenue Canada's penny-pinching move to tax employee discounts, and Mr. Morneau's failure to divest his shares.
 Then Mr. Bronfman's name turns up linked to offshore tax havens, and opposition politicians were finding it easy to draw a composite picture of a Liberal politician that looked a lot like Rich Uncle Pennybags from Monopoly.

 If the Paradise Papers had come out 18 months ago, the Bronfman connection would have been only a minor embarrassment to Mr. Trudeau.
-It's his bad luck that it came out a time when it heaped onto his government's own bad decisions.
+It's his bad luck that it came out at a time when it heaped onto his government's own bad decisions.
 In politics, the narrative can become a runaway train, and this one undermines the Trudeau government's central conceit that it is focused on the middle class merely by associating them with the tax havens of the rich.

 The Liberals didn't have too many tools to counter it.
 Mr. Trudeau couldn't exactly turn to Mr. Morneau to explain that the Liberals would zealously undercover the hidden millions of the elite.
 (The Finance Minister skipped Question Period, with his press secretary offering no explanation.)